alefore/weblog/edge-correctness.md

    have been introduced,
    long after you've forgotten the context of the culprit.

+Because of historical reasons, my testing coverage varies very widely across modules.
-In my experience with Edge,
+In my experience,
-the cost of maintaining reasonable tests is much smaller than the cost of allowing bugs to switch from the first to the second set.
+the cost of maintaining reasonable tests is much smaller than the cost of allowing bugs to slip from the first to the second set.

 ### Manual testing